 Try Scottish food

-This is a must.
-Scottish food is hearty and filling – and they know how to make a great dessert!
+Sampling as much traditional Scottish food as you can is a must.
+Scottish food is hearty and filling – and the Scots know how to make a great dessert!

-A great experience to try is having Afternoon Tea, going to the local chippy for a fish supper, or having a Sunday roast at a pub.
-Here are some food and drink I recommend you try while in Scotland:
+A great experience to try is having Afternoon Tea, going to the local chippy for a fish supper, and having a Sunday roast at a pub.

 - Full Scottish Breakfast (tattie scones will change your life)